hdodov/modalite/README.md

 # How to use?
 You could use the Modalite modal template and CSS, it takes responsiveness into consideration.
 If you're not interested in that, you can create your modal from scratch too.

-Whatever you do, start by including the Modalite JavaScript in your site:
+Whatever you do, start by including the Modalite JavaScript in your page:
 ```html
 <script type="text/javascript" src="path/to/modalite.min.js"></script>
 ```

-## With the Modalite template
+## Building a modal with the Modalite template
-Add the Modalite CSS:
+The CSS provided by the library styles the modal so that it's visible only when it has the `modal-visible` class.
+It also styles the close button, container and content area.
+For modals with the `modal-remote` class, an overlay and loading spinner are also added.
+To have all of that, simply include the CSS:

 ```html
 <link rel="stylesheet" type="text/css" href="path/to/modalite.min.css">
 ```

-To create a modal, use this template:
+Then, to create a modal, use this template:

 ```html
 <div id="my-modal-id" class="modal" data-modal>